mlmatlock/goobook/goobook.1.rst

 -------

 authenticate
-  allow goobook to access your Google contacts using OAuth2
+  Allow goobook to access your Google contacts using OAuth2.

 add
-  read an email address from stdin and add the From: address to your Google contacts
+  Read an email address from stdin and add the From: address to your Google contacts.

 config-template
-  create a config template of **~/.goobookrc**
+  Create a config template of **~/.goobookrc**.

 dump_contacts
-  dump all your contacts to XML (stdout)
+  dump all your contacts to XML (stdout).

 dump_groups
-  dump your contact groups to XML (stdout)
+  dump your contact groups to XML (stdout).

 dquery QUERY_STRING
-  search contacts for QUERY_STRING, nice vcard like output
+  Search contacts for QUERY_STRING, nice vcard like output.
+  QUERY_STRING is a Python flavoured regexp where all ' ' is replaced with .*.

 query QUERY_STRING
-  search contacts for QUERY_STRING, plain text output
+  Search contacts for QUERY_STRING, plain text output.
+  QUERY_STRING is a Python flavoured regexp where all ' ' is replaced with .*.

 reload
-  reload contacts from Google and update cache
+  Reload contacts from Google and update cache.

 CONFIGURATION